somatic therapy for trauma in portland, me

 gentle, steady, ease-ful therapy for trauma that goes beyond talk therapy

-You may be feeling…
+you may be feeling…

 Exhausted in a way sleep doesn't fix